Scientific Name

 Description

-Crassula pubescens subsp. radicans, also known as Crassula radicans, is a low-growing succulent plant with older stems rooting at the nodes and short upright stems congested with small, flat, and fleshy leaves.
-It grows up to 6 inches (15 cm) tall, spreading up to 3 feet (90 cm) in diameter.
-Leaves are green much of the year but flush bright red in winter when grown in full sun.
-They are up to 1.2 inches (3 cm) long and up to 0.2 inches (0.5 cm) in diameter.
-Flowers are small, white and appear in tight, rounded clusters on stalks a few inches above the foliage in the winter.
+Crassula pubescens subsp. radicans, also known as Crassula radicans, is a shrubby or mat-forming succulent with more or less erect stems and decumbent lateral branches congested with small, fleshy leaves.
+It can grow up to 6 inches (15 cm) tall.
+The branches root at the nodes when they touch the ground.
+The leaves are smooth or finely hairy and green but flush bright red when exposed to full sun.
+They are oblanceolate, up to 1 inch (2.5 cm) long, and up to 0.2 inches (0.5 cm) in diameter.

 Hardiness